SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 The following prerequisites are needed in order to setup efficient log concentration:

 - Have administrator privileges on the server
-- Traffic towards the Rsyslog must be open on `TCP 514`
+- Traffic towards the log collector sever which is using Rsyslog must be open on port `TCP/514`

 ### Configure the Client